HIPAA Shield.

 Catch PHI before it leaks.

-A free Chromium browser extension that warns when Protected Health Information is being typed or pasted into a browser form — especially AI chat interfaces like ChatGPT, Claude, Gemini, and Copilot, which don't sign HIPAA Business Associate Agreements.
+A free Chromium browser extension that warns when Protected Health Information is being typed or pasted into a browser form — especially consumer AI chat interfaces that do not sign HIPAA Business Associate Agreements at their default tier.
 100% client-side detection.
 Zero telemetry.
 Ever.

 The problem